-- 2. To provide adequate recreational opportunities for residents fulfilled thru development of two (2) parks and numerous recreation programs; - 3.
-To prevent inappropriate development of identified flood hazard areas or other environmentally sensitive areas that might endanger lives, property or health fulfilled through adoption and enforcement of the Land Development Code, especially the Steep Slopes and Flood Hazard Ordinances; - 4.
-To discourage the development of incompatible land uses fulfilled through adoption and enforcement of the Land Development Code; - 5.
-To provide adequate area for expansion of the industrial base on the east side of town in the area around the existing industrial park fulfilled through adoption and enforcement of the Land Development Code; - 6.
-To encourage low-density, single-family residential development west of US 25, and to a limited extent east of the industrial park, and to encourage higher density residential development in the central part of Town fulfilled through adoption and enforcement of the Land Development Code, and the HOF Overlay guidelines; - 7.
-To encourage the development of a governmental and commercial hub that would give Fletcher an identity point fulfilled through adoption of the Heart of Fletcher hubs rather than in continuous strips along major thoroughfares - fulfilled through adoption and enforcement of the Land Development Code;
+- 2. To provide adequate recreational opportunities for residents fulfilled thru development of two (2) parks and numerous recreation programs; - To prevent inappropriate development of identified flood hazard areas or other environmentally sensitive areas that might endanger lives, property or health -fulfilled through adoption and enforcement of the Land Development Code, especially the Steep Slopes and Flood Hazard Ordinances; - 4.
+To discourage the development of incompatible land uses fulfilled through adoption and enforcement of the Land Development Code; - To provide adequate area for expansion of the industrial base on the east side of town in the area around the existing industrial park - fulfilled through adoption and enforcement of the Land Development Code; - 6.
+To encourage low-density, single-family residential development west of US 25, and to a limited extent east of the industrial park, and to encourage higher density residential development in the central part of Town - fulfilled through adoption and enforcement of the Land Development Code, and the HOF Overlay guidelines; - To encourage the development of a governmental and commercial hub that would give Fletcher an identity point - fulfilled through adoption of the Heart of Fletcher Master Plan, Overlay District, and construction of a new Town Hall; - 8.
+To provide for adequate expansion of commercial areas in designated commercial hubs rather than in continuous strips along major thoroughfares - fulfilled through adoption and enforcement of the Land Development Code;